MA in Digital Tools for Premodern Studies

 - Students will have developed a strong competency in one or more pre-modern languages, such as Latin and Greek or other historical languages depending upon their background and goals, and have been exposed to new methods of learning and using the languages. (eg. intensive linguistic annotation, analyzing text at scale and visualizing the results).

-- Students will have gained reading knowledge of a modern foreign language relevant to research in the field.
+- Students will be able to use a range of technologies beyond machine translation to work with modern foreign languages relevant to research in the field.

 - Students will have been exposed to new developments in the fields of Digital Humanities and of the Pre-Modern area on which they focus.